opensearch-project/project-website/_posts/2024-02-15-OpenSearchs-2023-Wrapped.md

 ## Looking ahead to 2024

 Given a remarkable 2023, it's clear that the journey ahead in 2024 is full of exciting opportunities.
 With seven major versions released last year, covering areas from search and analytics to observability, the OpenSearch Project has shown tremendous growth.
 It's clear we couldn't have gotten here without our amazing community.
 Whether it's enhancing the UX, contributing to the ever-expanding documentation, or engaging with the latest features, we need your help to make 2024 as successful as last year.
 Let's continue to collaborate, innovate, and drive the OpenSearch Project forward together!
+Finally, make sure to check out our [project roadmap](https://github.com/orgs/opensearch-project/projects/1) to see what's coming soon!